alissonsol/Archive/projects/examples/peerkeys/README.md

 What to search and replace in order to reuse this project as the basis for a new one.
 Search in case-sensitive mode.

-- yrn42peerkeys-prefix -> Common project prefix for containers.
-Example: yrn42
-- yrn42peerkeys-ns -> Kubernetes namespace for installing containers.
-Example: yrn42
-- yrn42peerkeys-dns -> DNS prefix.
-Example: yrn42
-- yrn42peerkeys-rg -> Name for group of resources (Azure).
-Example: yrn42
 - yrn42peerkeys-tags -> Resource tags.
 Example: yrn42
-- yrn42peerkeys-domain -> Domain for web email, site, Example: yrn42.com
-- yrn42peerkeys-host -> Host name.
-Example: www.yrn42.com
-- yrn42peerkeys-cluster -> Name for the K8S cluster (or at least a common prefix).
-Example: yrn42
-- yrn42peerkeys-uxname -> Name for site in the UX (This will be visible to end users).
-Example: yrn42

 Despite the several placeholders enabling reuse in different configurations, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.
-Replace `yrn42peerkeys-domain` first and then use this regular expression to search and replace the others:  `(yrn42peerkeys)[A-Za-z0-9\-]*`
+Replace `yrn42peerkeys-tags` first and then use this regular expression to search and replace the others:  `(yrn42peerkeys)[A-Za-z0-9\-]*`

 Before deploying to the cloud environments, seek for `TO-SET` and set the required values.
 See section "Cloud deployment instructions".